Choosing the Perfect Retail Store Colors

 The merchandise is the most important part of your retail store.
 You don’t want the color of your walls to make your product disappear.
 Always opt for shades on the subtle side to let your products do the talking.

-Here are some color associations from www.colorpsychology.org to keep in mind:
+Here are other color associations from ColorPsychology.org to keep in mind:

 - Red – energy, strength, power, passion

 - Orange – joy, enthusiasm, happiness, creativity, success, stimulation

 - Green – nature, growth, harmony, freshness, safety, healing, tranquility, calmness

 - Purple – power, luxury, extravagance, wisdom, creativity, magic, mystery

 - White – innocence, goodness, perfection, cleanliness